Master's Programs in Talent Development

 A Different Sense of Talent Development

-How people think about "talent," "development," and "teaching" matters.
-In a master's program with an emphasis in talent development, you will be encouraged to think about what is at stake in the multiple senses of these words.
-You will supported in thinking critically about educational practices, histories, policies, and trends.
-You will be exposed to ways that open talent development and creativity beyond dominant perspectives and historical categories, populations, and places.
-You will work with others toward educational equity.
-You will enhance your teaching, your creative practices, and your engagement with the world.
+How people think about 'talent,' 'development,' and 'teaching' matters.
+In a master's program with an emphasis in talent development, you will be encouraged to think about what is at stake in the multiple senses of such words.
+You will be exposed to ways that open talent development and creativity beyond dominant perspectives, conventional classifications, and usual locations.
+You will be able to think critically and imaginatively about educational practices, histories, policies, and trends, as you work with others who are concerned with educational equity.
+You will be able to enhance your teaching, your creative practices, and your engagement with the world.

-You will be able to apply an education in talent development to school settings, non-traditional educational settings, and everyday life.
-Many of our graduates are now in non-administrative teacher leadership positions due to knowledge and skills developed through this program.
-A few of our graduates have moved from school settings to self-employment, encouraging talent development and creativity in out-of-school situations.
+Talent development opens up many pathways.
+You will be able to apply an education in talent development to school settings, to out-of-school educational situations, and to everyday life.
+For example, some of our graduates are now in non-administrative teacher leadership positions in schools, due to knowledge and skills developed through this program.
+Some of our graduates have been inspired through their studies to forge new career paths outside of school systems.

 Our program is unique.
-For example, although "talent" has often been associated with gifted education, the talent development emphasis at Texas State is not a "gifted education" program, nor is it limited to a focus on children.
-We address talent development, creative action, and well-being throughout the life course.
-Program content and experiences apply to school settings, non-traditional educational settings, world, and self.
+For example, although 'talent' has often been associated with gifted education, the talent development emphasis at Texas State is not a 'gifted education' program.
+We address talent development, creative action, and well-being throughout the life course, while also thinking beyond the usual senses of such words.
 We incorporate a wide variety of research and theoretical perspectives.

-The master's degree emphases in talent development support individuals in school settings and in non-traditional educational settings in:
+The master's degree emphases in talent development support individuals in school settings and in out-of-school educational settings in:

-- Encouraging responsive, skillful practices and creativity throughout life
+- Encouraging responsive, skillful practices and creative action throughout the life course

 - Thinking critically about practices, policies, and trends in education